anupdey6/First-week-report.md/learning report.md

           copy() - Returns a shallow copy of the list
       - String

            In Python, Strings are arrays of bytes representing Unicode characters.
 A string is a collection of one or more characters put in a single quote, double-quote or triple quote.

            A.String Methods

             Here are some of the most common string methods.
 A method is like a function, but it runs “on” an object.

              s.lower(), s.upper() — returns the lowercase or uppercase version of the string

              s.strip() — returns a string with whitespace removed from the start and end

              s.isalpha()/s.isdigit()/s.isspace()… — tests if all the string chars are in the various character classes

              s.startswith(‘ai’), s.endswith(‘ai’) — tests if the string starts or ends with the given ai strin

              s.find(‘other’) — searches for the given other string (not a regular expression) within s, and returns the first index where it begins or -1 if not found

              s.replace(‘old’, ‘new’) — returns a string where all occurrences of ‘old’ have been replaced by ‘new’

              s.split(‘delim’) — returns a list of substrings separated by the given delimiter.
 The delimiter is not a regular expression, it’s just text. ‘aaa,bbb,ccc’.split(‘,’) -> [‘aaa’, ‘bbb’, ‘ccc’].
              As a convenient special case s.split() (with no arguments) splits on all whitespace chars.

              s.join(list) — opposite of split(), joins the elements in the given list together using the string as the delimiter.e.g. ‘—‘.join([‘aaa’, ‘bbb’, ‘ccc’]) -> aaa—bbb—ccc

            B. Python String Operations

+               - Concatenation of Strings

+                 Joining of two or more strings into a single one is called concatenation.

+                - Escape Sequence

+                  An escape sequence starts with a backslash and is interpreted differently.
+If we use single quote to represent a string, all the single quotes inside the string must be escaped.
+Similar is the case with double quotes.
+Here is how it can be done to represent the above text.

+                - Formatting Strings

+                  The format() method that is  available with the string object is very versatile and powerful in formatting strings.
+Format strings contains curly braces {} as placeholders or replacement fields which gets replaced.

+       - Tuple

+           Tuple is an ordered collection of Python objects much like a list.
+The sequence of values stored in a tuple can be of any type, and they are indexed by integers.